 American Society of Tropical Medicine and Hygiene - November 5-9, 2017 in Baltimore, MD

-Join more than 1,500 global health students and leaders from over 50 nations to explore global health sustainability themes and the role universities play in advancing health equity worldwide.
-For more information and to register early, visit cugh.org
+More than 1,500 global health students and leaders from over 50 nations joined to explore global health sustainability themes and the role universities play in advancing health equity worldwide.
+For more information, visit cugh.org

 Global Maternal Newborn Health Conference

-The first-ever Global Maternal Newborn Health Conference will discuss strategies for reaching every mother and newborn with high-quality health care.
+The first-ever Global Maternal Newborn Health Conference discussed strategies for reaching every mother and newborn with high-quality health care.
 The meeting will enable technical discussions highlighting approaches and lessons from programs, policies, research, and advocacy for improving both maternal and newborn health.
-It offers the first opportunity for the global maternal and newborn health communities to strategize on how to meet the new post-2015 health goals translating commitments into concrete action.
-The conference will be attended by technical implementers, policymakers, researchers and practitioners from more than 50 countries who submitted abstracts through a peer-review process.
-Additional participants include critical individuals from high-burden, low-income countries and convening partners who support implementation efforts worldwide.
-Though general registration for the conference has closed, there will be numerous opportunities to engage online, including webcasts of plenary sessions and live coverage on social media.
+It offered the first opportunity for the global maternal and newborn health communities to strategize on how to meet the new post-2015 health goals translating commitments into concrete action.
+The conference was attended by technical implementers, policymakers, researchers and practitioners from more than 50 countries who submitted abstracts through a peer-review process.
+Additional participants included critical individuals from high-burden, low-income countries and convening partners who support implementation efforts worldwide.